docusign/code-examples-php/README.md

    The private part of the RSA key must be copied over and stored in a private.key file in the top of your repo clone.

-1. PHP version 7.2 or later.
-1. A name and email for a signer, and a name and email for a cc recipient.

 ### Installation steps
 **Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, skip steps 4 and 6 below as they're automatically performed for you.**

 1. Download or clone this repository to your workstation to directory **code-examples-php**
 1. **cd code-examples-php**
 1. Install the dependencies listed in the composer.json file:
    Run **composer install**

-   If you don't already have Composer installed: [installation instructions](https://getcomposer.org/doc/00-intro.md)
 1. Create new file **ds_config.php** (root level directory of the example) by using ds_config_example.php as your template.
      Update the  the Integration Key and other settings in the configuation file.